 - Variable interest rate: Your credit card rate can fluctuate based on the prime rate, as well as factors such as a late payment.

-When to Use a Credit Card
+Strategic Spending: When to Use Your Credit Card

 As a general rule, you shouldn’t use your credit card unless you know you’ll be able to pay off the balance by the due date.
 However, that doesn’t mean using a credit card is always a bad idea.
 Here are three good reasons to use your card: